rbtLong/CurryingConnections/README.md

 In this example, the non-curried version was fairly clean and the connection is guaranteed to close.
-However, when dealing with very bad code where the connection is not closed, the connection is not properly wrapped around a using clause, and the logic continues for 90 more lines, the logic becomes difficult to keep track of.
+However, when dealing with very bad code where the connection is not closed, the connection is not properly wrapped around a using clause, and the logic continues for 90 or more lines, the logic becomes difficult to keep track of.
 Unfortunately, our codebase had many instances of this behavior.
 We used Currying to simplify the code and guaranteed that the database connections were managed properly.